mrdominguez/parallel-ssh-scp/README.md

 MacBook-Pro:~ mdominguez$
 ```

-Display the amount of free and used memory with verbose output (`-v`), which is especially helpful to track progress when managing hundreds of hosts:
+Restart the `ntpd` service and use verbose output (`-v`), which is especially helpful to track progress when managing hundreds of hosts:
 ```
-MacBook-Pro:~ mdominguez$ mdssh.pl -v -s="node{1..3} cdsw" 'free -h' threads = 10
+MacBook-Pro:~ mdominguez$ mdssh.pl -v -s="node{1..3} cdsw" 'service ntpd restart' threads = 10
 timeout = 20 seconds
 o = 1